zniesen/DSC-4900/README.md

 - Function: insert_business_amenities() combines amenities into a single string and links them to the respective business.

 #### Reviews Table
-Holds user-generated reviews for businesses.
+- Holds user-generated reviews for businesses.
 - Fields: review_id, business_id, review_content.
 - Function: insert_review() associates reviews with their corresponding business and prevents inserting orphaned reviews.

+#### Amenities Table
+- Catalogs available amenities with optional icons for accessibility features.
+- Fields: amenity_name, icon_name.

+#### Questions Table
+- Captures customer-submitted questions about a business.
+- Fields: business_id, question_id, question_content.

+#### Answers Table
+- Stores answers to customer questions.
+- Fields: business_id, question_id, answer_id, answer_content, answer_date, helpfulness.

 ## Scraping data from Yelp
 The Yelp Web scraping process is recursive.
 ALlowing users to only input one URL, and then it flows from there.
 Unfortunately due to Yelp cracking down on web scraping.
-The cureent code is not functional on it's own.
+The current code is not functional on it's own.
+- **Automated Navigation**: The scraper iterates through business pages, following pagination to continuously collect new data.
+- **Business Details Extraction**: Captures metadata such as name, rating, and amenities.
+- **Efficient Data Storage**: Collected data is processed and stored in a structured database for further analysis.
+- **Self-Sustaining Process**: The script recursively moves to the next page, ensuring a thorough collection until no more data is available, then it moves to the next business.
+This page-scraping process is applied to reviews and to questions and answers.

+#### Tools: Selenium, BeautifulSoup, Requests

-## Data Analysis, Recommendations, User Interface
+## Data Analysis and Recommendations
 ### Dataset Information
 Dataset Information
 The dataset comprises a mix of: